370: No Such Thing As George Clooney In A Blackcurrant Suit

 You old cynics.
 I felt sorry for him.

 No, I didn't.
-But he did tell me why coffee apparently does keep you awake, which again, I've always thought it sends me to sleep.
+But he did tell me why coffee apparently does keep you awake, which again, I've always thought it sent me to sleep, but I didn't know that it was

 that we basically have a neurotransmitter, like a chemical which sends your body a signal, which is called adenosine, which is what tells you to go to sleep.

 So it slots into a little receptor in your body, which is just the right size for it and tells you to go to sleep.
-And caffeine, the chemical, is exactly the right shape to fit into that receptor.
+And caffeine, the the chemical, is exactly the right shape to fit into that receptor.

 So when you drink caffeine, it slips into there ahead of the sleep chemical.
 And so it stops the sleep chemical getting in.

 So it just doesn't tell your body to go to sleep.
-But it then

-does that.
+But it then is really clever.
 Yeah, it's so cool, isn't it?
 Didn't know that.

 Do you think, okay, here's a question for you: Do you think you can flush out the caffeine by drinking decaf?